jamescole2/theaperture/README.md

 ##   Support

 If you need help customizing or deploying this website:
-1. Check the code comments for guidance
+1. Check the code comments for guidance (if any)
 2. Review the browser console for any errors
 3. Ensure all files are properly linked